jandelgado/jled/README.md

 Use the `LowActive()` method when the connected LED is low active.
 All output will be inverted by JLed (i.e. instead of x, the value of 255-x will be set).

-##### Maximum brightness level
+##### Minimum- and Maximum brightness level

 The `MaxBrightness(uint8_t level)` method is used to set the maximum brightness level of the LED.
 A level of 255 (the default) is full brightness, while 0 effectively turns the LED off.
+In the same way, the `MinBrightness(uint8_t level)` method sets the minimum brightness level.
+The default minimum level is 0.
+If minimum or maximum brightness levels are set, the output value is scaled to be within the interval defined by `[minimum brightness, maximum brightness]`: a value of 0 will be mapped to the minimum brightness level, a value of 255 will be mapped to the maximum brightness level.

-The `uint_8 MaxBrightness() const` method returns the current maximum brightness level.
-Since currently only the upper 5 bits of the provided brighness value are used, the lower 3 bits returned are always 0.
+The `uint_8 MaxBrightness() const` method returns the current maximum brightness level. `uint8_t MinBrightness() const` returns the current minimum brightness level.

-If you want to programmatically increment or decrement the maximum brightness level, use the `JLed::kBrightnessStep` constant (which is defined as `1 << (8-JLed::kBitsBrightness)` as the increment (instead of the hard wired value `8`) to be independent of the current JLed implementation using 5 bits.

 ### Controlling a group of LEDs